torvalds/linux/Documentation/networking/arcnet.rst

 NetBSD/AmiTCP:
-	These use an old version of the Internet standard ARCnet protocol (RFC1051) which is compatible with the Linux driver v2.10 ALPHA and above using the arc0s device.
+	These use an old version of the Internet standard ARCnet protocol (RFC1051) which is compatible with the GNU/Linux driver v2.10 ALPHA and above using the arc0s device.
 (See "Multiprotocol ARCnet" below.)  ** Newer versions of NetBSD apparently support RFC1201.